sciencefidelity/Nova-Dart/README.md

 [Nova](https://nova.app) support for [Dart](https://dart.dev), [Flutter](https://flutter.dev) and [AngularDart](https://angualardart.dev).

-Currently syntax highlighting for Dart mostly works.
+Currently syntax highlighting for Dart mostly works and support added for clips used in the official VSCode extension.

 ### TODO